cert-manager/website/content/en/docs/configuration/acme/dns01/azuredns.md

 }
 ```

 Next we need to ensure we have installed [AAD Pod Identity](https://azure.github.io/aad-pod-identity) using their walk-through.
-This will install the CRDs and pods required to assign the identity.
+This will install the CRDs and deployment required to assign the identity.

-Now we can create the identity resource and binding using the below manifest:
+Now we can create the identity resource and binding using the below manifest as an example:

 ```yaml
 apiVersion: "aadpodidentity.k8s.io/v1"